gonzalezreal/AdaptiveCardUI/README.md

 ```

 ## Compatibility
 AdaptiveCardUI requires Xcode 12 and Swift 5.3.
 It works on iOS 14.0 and later.
-If you want to try the macOS support, you will need to install macOS Big Sur 11 Beta 9 and Xcode 12.2 Beta 2.
+If you want to try the macOS support, you will need to install macOS Big Sur 11 and Xcode 12.2.

 ## Installation
 You can add AdaptiveCardUI to an Xcode project by adding it as a package dependency.